-The editorial of Economist news magazine cites similarities of climate change and the COVID-19.
-Both are global crises, borderless, and demands significant changes in human behaviour and economic activities.
+The editorial of the Economist news magazine cites similarities between climate change and COVID-19.
+Both are global crises, borderless, and require significant changes in human behaviour and economic activities.

-However, environmentalists are asking why do governments and the public don’t have the same resolve towards climate change with what they are showing in containing the virus?
+However, environmentalists are asking why governments and the public don’t have the same resolve towards climate change as what they show in containing the virus.

 And what are the lessons we should learn from the pandemic that can be applied to the climate crises?